kelachan/Image-J-Calcium-Analysis-Macro/README.md

 **Use of Macro**

-1. Download the macro file
-2. Save F_Fo_macro_combined.ijm from this repository.
+1. Download the macro file, F_Fo_macro_combined.ijm from this repository.
-3. Open Fiji, then go to: Plugins → Macros → Run… and select the macro file.
+2. Open Fiji, then go to: Plugins → Macros → Run… and select the macro file.
-4. Select the image to run the analysis on.
+3. Select the image to run the analysis on.
-6. Follow the on-screen dialogs.
+4. Follow the on-screen dialogs.

 You can try the macro using the sample time-lapse image provided here: https://drive.google.com/drive/u/2/folders/12Kj8ol_rpForezNu8eSBeFmZKQFcjKAJ